 Medium Thickness - 10 mil Mylar

-One of the most common thicknesses that we see used by Stencil makers is the 10 mil Mylar.
+One of the most common thicknesses that we see used by Stencil makers is the 10 mil Mylar stencil film.
 This clear material is particularly good for a variety of applications including when applying ink or paint by sponge, brush, spray, or roller.
 The 10 mil Mylar is generally best when you are using smaller stencils or if the stencil needs to have smaller, minute details.
 The thinner material generally will provide crisper lines.

 Heavier Thickness - 14 mil Mylar